Tree & Shrub Disease

 Overall Exterior Appearance:

-As this infection deepens, the overall appearance of the plant will give the appearance that
+As this infection progresses, the overall appearance of the plant will give the impression that

 it is lacking water or nutrients.
 The plant will often have a "droopy" appearance.
 The casual

-observer will think that food, water, drought, wetness, heat, or cold is a major contributing
+observer will surmise that food, water, drought, wetness, heat, or cold is a major contributing

 Like any successful organism, this fungus gravitates towards the major source of food in the